HifiMule/HifiMule/docs/project-overview.md

 2. **Provider-Neutral Media Server Layer** — Library metadata, cover art, downloads, changes, scrobbling, and browse modes flow through the daemon's `MediaProvider` trait.
 Jellyfin, Subsonic, Navidrome, and OpenSubsonic adapters normalize their server-specific APIs into the same domain model.
 3. **Speed is King** — Delta sync: only copy what changed.
 Skipping files that are already present and byte-identical (via provider version/metadata comparison) keeps syncs fast.
 4. **Scrobble Bridge** — After each sync, parse the Rockbox `.scrobbler.log` and submit plays back through the active provider so listening history stays in sync.
+5. **Listen, Then Sync** — Playback and device sync share the same provider-neutral library, so the desktop app is a music-library companion in the spirit of iTunes as well as a transfer tool.

 ---